opengl-tutorials/ogl/beginners-tutorials/tutorial-7-model-loading/index.markdown

 ``` cpp
     // For each vertex of each triangle
     for( unsigned int i=0; i<vertexIndices.size(); i++ ){
 ```

-the index to the vertex' position is vertexIndices[i] :
+the index to the vertex position is vertexIndices[i] :

 ``` cpp
 unsigned int vertexIndex = vertexIndices[i];